MichMich/nRF8001-Swift/README.md

 - The **onDisconnect** argument can take a closure to execute when the NRFManager disconnects from the nRF8001 module.
 Default is `nil`.

 - The **onData** argument can take a closure to execute when the NRFManager receives data from the nRF8001 module.
-This closure will receive a `data:NSData` and `string:String` object.
+This closure will receive a `data:NSData?` and `string:String?` object.
 Default is `nil`.

 - The **autoConnect** argument will tell the manager if it has to start searching and connect right away, and if it has to reconnect when the connection is lost.
 Default is `true`.